 While these are all points and topics to consider when planning and finalizing your businesses numbers, here are few actionable tips to consider for the 2019 year.

 - Take time to plan your budget.
 According to Deloitte, 41.6% take 2-3 months to plan their budgets and 32% take 4-6 months to plan their budget.
-You can take your time but be effective with your time; make sure that you have the right numbers, data points, and preparing for variable expenses (economics, revenue, sales goals, etc.) that can affect your budget.
+You can take your time but be effective with your time; make sure that you have the right numbers, data points, and preparing for variable expenses.
 It’s important to think about all of the possibilities.

 - Communication is key.
 Reach out to department heads, employees, or executives to gain an accurate understanding of what each department needs.
 Your budget may be subject to change when bumps in the road appear.
 Avoid this by talking to stakeholders to make sure you’re building a budget plan that works for all parties.